 Intent of Section 522

-Inherited IRAs and eventually Trusteed IRAs fell under their peruse.
-Taking a step back - Congress (both the House and Senate) involvement in creating laws follow a through discussion and process.
+Inherited IRAs and eventually Trusteed IRAs fell under their purview.
+Taking a step back, Congress (both the House and Senate) involvement in creating laws follow a thorough discussion and process.
 Along this line exists the intent of the law.
-For the Clark vs. Rameker this becomes critical around inherited IRAs, debtors and creditor rights and protections.
+For Clark vs. Rameker, this becomes critical around inherited IRAs, debtor rights, creditor rights, and protections.

-Definition of a "retirement fund"
+Definition of a "Retirement Fund"

 The process started to unwrap the issue of unclear language within statutory text found in the Bankruptcy Code.
-There exists a whole body of case law around a court using prior intent of a definition assuming the interpretation does not yield absurd results.
+There exists a whole body of case law around a court using prior intent of a definition, assuming the interpretation does not yield absurd results.

 Trusteed IRA Outcome from Clark vs. Rameker

 The question remains: What happens under a non-spouse inherited IRA owned by a trust?
-If naming a qualified trust as the beneficiary of an IRA provides the protection.
-The beneficiary of the trust receives creditor protection under trust law.
+If naming a qualified trust as the beneficiary of an IRA provides the protection, the beneficiary of the trust receives creditor protection under trust law.

 Merrill Lynch, Vanguard, Key Bank, USAA, Exeter Trust Company and yes, Wealth Advisors Trust Company applied and received IRS approval.
 The IRS stated that their Trusteed IRA prototype trust document will be treated as trust with the benefits of an inherited IRA.
-This benefits exists for spouse and non-spouse trust beneficiaries of the Trusteed IRA.

-The Clark vs. Ramker case provided clear guidance on creditor protection definitions around inherited IRAs.
+The Clark vs. Rameker case provided clear guidance on creditor protection definitions around inherited IRAs.
 This case also provided the clear guidance on how Trusteed IRAs provide creditor protection for spouses and non-spouses of inherited IRAs.

 To learn more about Trusteed IRAs and how they help secure your family's future, take a look at our Trusteed IRA timeline.